This post may contain affiliate sales links. Please read my disclosure policy.

 Want to make your gravy ahead?
 Didn’t get enough drippings?
 No problem!
 Here’s how to do it:

-- Melt 1/4 cup butter in a deep skillet over medium heat.
+- Melt 1/4 cup butter in a deep skillet over medium to medium-high heat.

-- Sprinkle over the flour and whisk to create a paste, called a roux.
+- Add flour and whisk to create a paste, called a roux.
 Cook 1 minute.

 - Whisk in 1 1/2 cups turkey stock into the roux.
 Bring to boil and then reduce to simmer, whisking to avoid lumps.
 Once it comes to a boil, it will thicken, then reduce to simmer.